SylvainWT/docling-graph/README.md

 - Use `model_config.graph_id_fields` for natural keys to ensure stable node IDs.
 - Include examples and descriptions on fields for better LLM extraction.
+- Please refer to the [Pydantic Templates for Knowledge Graph Extraction](docs/pydantic_templates_for_knowledge_graph_extraction.md) guide for more details.